nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

 As a first step towards MLOps, the team needs to do the following:

 - Modularize: A single, end-to-end Databricks notebook is refactored into a linked sequence of smaller, "module" notebooks that each focus on a particular stage in the overall model development lifecycle.
 Modular notebooks can be more easily developed and tested independently and in parallel by multiple members.
-- Parameterize: The modular notebooks are parameterized so that they be rerun with different parameter values.
+- Parameterize: The modular notebooks are parameterized so that they be rerun with different parameter values to exhibit different behavior.
+We can thus use parameters to, for example, load only ten days of data during unit testing, setting parameter `days=10`, while six months of data during model training that happens during integration testing in the CI pipeline, `days=180`.

 To illustrate how the process works, the monolithic notebook was refactored into a feature engineering notebook, a model training notebook, and an evaluation notebook.
 You will run these modules individually to see how they work.